ABOUT AGT AND TRUSTEE-MANAGER

 Companies should actively engage their Unitholders and put in place an investor relations policy

 to promote regular, effective and fair communication with Unitholders.

 The Trustee-Manager is committed to treating all Unitholders fairly and equitably and keeping all

 Unitholders and other stakeholders and analysts informed of the performance and changes in AGT or its

 business which would be likely to materially affect the price or value of Units, on a timely and consistent

 basis, so as to assist Unitholders and investors in their investment decisions.

-The Trustee-Manager provides accurate and timely disclosure of material information relating to AGT by
+The Trustee-Manager provides accurate and timely disclosure of material information relating to AGT

-public have equal access to the information.
+and the general public have equal access to the information.